-These research results are from a retrospective, real-world, observational study.
-This web-based application provides an interactive platform to explore all analysis results generated as part of this study, as a supplement to a full manuscript currently in development for submission to a peer-reviewed journal.
-During manuscript development and the subsequent review period, these results are considered under embargo and should not be disclosed without explicit permission and consent from the authors.
+These research results are from a retrospective, real-world, observational study assessing the risk of severe uterine bleeding among women newly exposed to direct oral anticoagulants or warfarin.
+This web-based application provides an interactive platform to explore all analysis results generated as part of this study, as a supplement to the full manuscript published in the journal Drug Safety.

 Below are links for study-related artifacts that have been made available as part of this study: